Retirement Financial Planning

 There tends to be a delayed effect with any policy implementation (beyond the immediate reaction that tries to ‘get ahead’ of the impact the policy may have).

-It can be a huge distraction to consider what the stock market’s reaction will be to any given candidate.
+It can be a huge distraction to consider what the stock market’s reaction will be to any president election.

 But keep in mind: It really doesn’t matter.
 Whoever wins will have no long term impact on your portfolio.